top of page

 Don’t Hesitate to Ask for Help

 You might feel the need to do everything by yourself, but nobody can manage it all alone.
-Do not be afraid to lean on friends, family, or support groups.
-Asking for help with tasks like cleaning, cooking, or lesson sharing can make a significant difference during those early months.
+Do not be afraid to lean on friends or family for help.
+Asking for help with tasks like light cleaning or cooking can make a significant difference during those early months.

-It may seem impossible, but taking care of yourself is fundamental.
-Exhaustion can quickly lead to burnout if you neglect your own needs.
-Simple self-care practices—like enjoying a warm cup of tea or taking a brisk walk—can greatly enhance your mood and energy levels.
+It may seem impossible, but taking care of yourself is SO important Exhaustion can quickly lead to burnout if you neglect your own needs.
+Simple self care practices like enjoying a warm cup of tea or taking a walk outside can greatly enhance your mood and energy levels.
+Schedule short self care breaks into your day, even if just for a few minutes.
+Remember, you can't pour from an empty cup.

 Trust Your Instincts